 Flask Factories And "The Flask Application Context"

 The reason why the Application Factory is so important has to do with something called Flask's Application Context.
-Our app's "context" is what takes the assortment of Python files and modules we call our app, and brings them together so that they see and work with one another.
-In order for Flask to recognize the data models we have in
+Our app's "context" is what takes the assortment of Python files and modules which make up our app and brings them together so that they see and work with one another.
+For Flask to recognize the data models we have in

 models.py, our Blueprints, or anything else, Flask needs to be told that these things exist after the app is "created" with